Flotomate/product_docs/source/asset-management/manage-asset-details.rst

     :align: center
     :alt: figure 24

--  You can view the present links of an Asset from the Item list (lift side of the pane).
-You can filter for Problems, Changes, Requests and KB posts.
+-  You can view the present links of an Asset from the Item list (left side of the pane).
+You can filter for Requests, Problems, Changes, Kbs, Projects, Purchases and Contracts.

--  You can create a new Request, Problem, or Change and link it to an existing Asset using the **Create and Relate** option.
-Using this option, you can directly access the create dialog box of Requests, Changes, and Problems.
+-  You can create a new Request, Problem, Change, Kb, Project, Purchase Order and Contract, and link it to an existing Asset using the **Create and Relate** option.
+Using this option, you can directly access the create dialog of the new item.

--  The **Add Relation** option lets you add one or more links to existing Requests, Problems, and Changes.
+-  The **Add Relation** option lets you add one or more links to existing Requests, Problems, Changes, Knowledges, Projects, Contracts and Purchases.

     .. _amf-25:
     .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-25.png